Harmontown/harmontown.github.io/docs/_episodes/226/index.md

 title:                "Pantyhose &amp; Coconuts"
 image:                "episode-placeholder.jpg"
 description: |-
   Of the FeralAudio.com podcast Obsessed, Joseph Scrimshaw talks Obsession with the Harmontown gang and your Mayor dives into his pantyhose fetish.
-Watch the video at harmontown.com/live!
 showDate:
 releaseDate:          "2016-08-17 03:32:00Z"
 duration:             "02:00:41"